-The state then is the most flagrant negation, the most cynical and complete negation of humanity.
-It rends apart the universal solidarity of all men upon earth, and it unites some of them only in order to destroy, conquer, and enslave all the rest.
+The rights of peoples, as well as the treaties regulating the relations of the States, lack any moral sanction.
+In every definite historic epoch they are the material expression of the equilibrium resulting from the mutual antagonism of States.
+So long as States exist, there will be no peace.
+There will be only more or less prolonged respites, armistices concluded by the perpetually earth, and it unites some of them only in order to destroy, conquer, and enslave all the rest.
 It takes under its protection only its own citizens, and it recognizes human right, humanity, and civilization only within the confines of its own boundaries.
 And since it does not recognize any right outside of its own confines, it quite logically arrogated to itself the right to treat with the most ferocious inhumanity all the foreign populations whom it can pillage, exterminate, or subordinate to its will.
 If it displays generosity or humanity toward them, it does it in no case out of any sense of duty: and that is because it has no duty but to itself, and toward those of its members who formed it by an act of free agreement, who continue constituting it on the same free bases, or, as it happens in the long run, have become its subjects.